cdot/Squirrel/README.md

 the sources have been cached in your browser, there is no need to worry about them again.

+Before you use Squirrel for the first time, you need to upload an image to your chosen cloud store provider.
+Your password safe will be embedded into this image, so it needs to be readable and writable, and needs to be large enough to store all the data.
+For an average sized password store, a 1024x768 colour image will usually suffice.

-You must be logged in to your chosen cloud store provider.
-Squirrel will ask you for your encryption password.
-Once in, you are presented with a simple interface where you can create keys, keys within keys, and data associated with those keys.
+Run Squirrel by loading the HTML file that corresponds to your cloud provider (e.g. dropbox.html).
+You will be prompted for the name of the image you uploaded.
+Squirrel will then ask you for your encryption password.
+Once in, you are presented with a simple interface where you can create keys (and keys within keys), and add data associated with those keys.
 Double-click a key to edit it, or use right click (or long tap/long hold) to pull down a menu of options.

+After your first run, Squirrel will not ask you for the image again.
+You can change what image is used at any time using the 'Extras' menu.

 ## Developers